-5. Unearned Revenue
+6. Unearned Revenue

 Unearned revenue arises when resources are received by the District before it has a legal claim to them.
-In subsequent periods, when both revenue recognition criteria are met, or when the government has a legal claim to the resources, revenue is recognized.
-The District has unearned grant revenue in the general fund and unearned revenue in the food service fund related to student balances at the end of the fiscal year.
+In subsequent periods, when both revenue recognition criteria are met, or when the government has a legal claim to the resources, revenues is recognized.
+The District has unearned revenue in the General Fund that is related to state and local grants/donations, with restrictions on how they can be spent, being received but as of the year-end have not been spent.